bennycode/typescript-errors/README.md

 ### Format Markdown files

-Formatting your Markdown content is as simple as running `npm run prettier`.
+Formatting your Markdown content is as simple as running `npm run fix`.
 This process will also be automatically performed when you commit staged files.

 If you wish to prevent codeblocks from being formatted by Prettier, you can use the `<!-- prettier-ignore -->` directive: